 Arkansas Bankruptcy Information

 Federal law governs bankruptcy filings, but some aspects of Arkansas law and procedure will also come into play.

 Arkansas Bankruptcy Exemptions

 Filing for bankruptcy doesn’t mean you’ll lose everything.
 But it doesn’t necessarily mean you’ll get to exempt (keep) all of your property, either.

 Here are the more common exemptions available under Arkansas law.
-Spouses filing a joint bankruptcy in Arkansas can double the exemption amount if they both own the property (except for the homestead exemption).
-(References are to the Arkansas Code Annotated or the Arkansas Constitution.)
+Spouses filing bankruptcy together in Arkansas can double the exemption amount if they both own the property (except for the homestead exemption).

 You can find two types of Arkansas-specific information on the website of the U.S. Trustee: means testing figures and approved course providers.

 - Means test data.
 You’ll be entitled to a Chapter 7 bankruptcy discharge if you meet income guidelines and pass the “means test.”
 A gross family income below the Arkansas median income for a family of the same size will pass.
 If it’s above the median, you still might pass after deducting allowed expenses.
 You’ll find the income charts and expense figures on the U.S. Trustee’s website under “Means Testing Information.”
 You’ll do similar calculations to determine a Chapter 13 bankruptcy payment.
 (Find out more by reading What Is a Chapter 13 Bankruptcy Plan?)